-How to craft the perfect Transitional Call to action (Lead Magnet)
+How to Craft the Perfect Transitional Call to Action (Lead Magnet)

 Donald Miller calls it a Transitional Call to Action.
 It’s a simple concept, offer something of value in exchange for an email address.
-There is no denying it, email marketing is one of the most underrated forms of marketing today, yet has the biggest ROI.
+There is no denying it.
+Email marketing is one of the most underrated forms of marketing today yet has the most significant ROI.

 But how do you fill your marketing funnel with qualified leads?

-No matter how good you are at design and copy writing, not every visitor to your website is going to click your “buy now” button, a.k.a. your Direct Call to Action.
+No matter how good you are at design and copywriting, not every visitor to your website is going to click your “buy now” button, a.k.a. your Direct Call to Action.

 This is why a Lead Magnet is so important.